Personal Decisions About Your Healthcare

 Having an Advance Directive is a personal choice.
 At Wayne Memorial Hospital, we believe the decision process concerning your care is made easier if you have designated someone to speak on your behalf.

 Upon admission you will be given a brochure that explains Advance Directives in more detail.
-However, if you would like more information, please ask your nurse or review the informative website www.caringinfo.org for some excellent reference materials.
+However, if you would like more information, please ask your nurse, call 919.731.6334, contact us online, or review caringinfo.org for some excellent reference materials.
+You can also hear more about Advance Directives by clicking on the “JoAnne Nance” tab below.